AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

         std-block(
           fill: theme.lavender.lighten(75%)
         )[
-          #image("../../figures/plots/ellipses-narrow.svg") \
+          #image("../../figures/plots/ellipses-narrow.svg")
           A: With covariance $#m.SA$
         ],
         std-block(
           fill: theme.lavender.lighten(75%)
         )[
-          #image("../../figures/plots/ellipses-wide.svg") \
+          #image("../../figures/plots/ellipses-wide.svg")
           B: With covariance $#m.SB$
         ]
       )
     },
     caption: [A non-linear factor is visualised, where the measurement function $m(X_n)$ is non-linear.
 The linearisation point $l_0$#st is shown, and the robot's position#sg.
-The non-linear true distribution is visualised as a grey#sr contour plot underneath the linearised gaussian distribution#sgr2 on top.], )<fig.non-linearities>
+The non-linear true distribution is visualised as a grey#sr contour plot underneath the linearised gaussian distribution#sgr2 on top.@gbp-visual-introduction], )<fig.non-linearities>

   The purpose of this example is to make it clear, that the accuracy of a gaussian factor is dependent on the linearity of the measurement function, $h$.
 As in @fig.non-linearities#text(accent, "A"), the measurement model is reasonably smooth, and the linearised gaussian factor is a fairly good approximation, however, in @fig.non-linearities#text(accent, "B") highlights how a larger variance can lead to a very poor approximation, even without straying too far from the linearisation point.